ynput/ayon-documentation/website/docs/addon_maya_multiverse_artist.md

 The Multiverse Look will also publish textures in optimized mip-map format, currently supporting the `.tdl` (Texture Delight) mip map format of the 3Delight NSI renderer.
-MipMaps are required when the relative option is checked and you are publishing Multiverse Looks with the `final` or `-` subset, while they are not required with the `WIP` or `test` subsets.
+MipMaps are required when the relative option is checked and you are publishing Multiverse Looks with the `final` or `-` product, while they are not required with the `WIP` or `test` products.
 MipMaps are found automatically as long as they exist alongside the original textures.
 Their generation can be automatic when using 3Delight for Maya or can be manual by using the `tdlmake` binary utility.